Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Data availability

 \section{Data availability}

 Additional computational details and free-energy information referenced in the text can be found in the Supporting Information.
-The datasets generated and analysed during the current study are available from the corresponding author on reasonable request.
+Source data for Figures 1-6 are provided with this paper in the Supplementary Data file..
+The raw datasets generated and analysed during the current study are also available from the corresponding author on reasonable request.